tidal-code/wave.docs.test/index.md

 // combining all these options as an example for Edge browser EdgeOptions options = new EdgeOptions();
 options.setHeadless(true);

 Browser.withWaitTime(Duration.ofSeconds(15))
       .type("edge")
       .withOptions(options)
       .open("https://google.co.nz");

+ // your test scripts would go here...

+//finally
 Browser.close();
 ```